supercollider/rfcs/README.md

 https://github.com/supercollider/rfcs/pull/35

 Please visit the above link for discussion.
-(Do not reply to this post to discuss the RFC.)
 ```

 ## Discussing an RFC

-Discussion about the RFC happens on the RFC pull request on GitHub.
-Don't discuss outside the pull request thread -- that fragments the conversation.
+Discussion about the RFC should happen on the RFC pull request on GitHub.
+If discussions happen outside the GitHub thread, it's best to link and summarize them in the RFC thread to make the conversations easier to track.

+The RFC will likely undergo numerous revisions in the discussion process.

 If you are discussing an RFC, it is your responsibility to work towards **reaching a conclusion**.
 When you make a post to the RFC thread, talk about the contents of the RFC, and the RFC alone.

-It is especially important to address these questions:
+Here are some guidelines:

+- **Think about the important questions:**
   - Do you agree with the proposal in its current form?
   - Are concerns and questions adequately addressed?
   - Do you have suggestions for how the RFC can be revised or expanded, especially in the Unresolved Questions section?

-The RFC will likely undergo numerous revisions in the discussion process.

-### Don't be shy

-Even if you aren't an active SC contributor, or if you don't feel "qualified" to discuss the topic, you can and should directly state your opinion on an RFC that affects you in some way.
+- **Don't be shy:** Even if you aren't an active SC contributor, or if you don't feel "qualified" to discuss the topic, you can and should directly state your opinion on an RFC that affects you in some way.

-Even a brief message like

-> I agree with this.
-X has caused a lot of problems in my performance setup and this would be great.

-is extremely helpful.

-People who disagree with a proposal are more likely to speak up.
-To counterbalance this, a lot of people simply posting "I agree" will give a good impression of the amount of support in the community.

-### Stay on topic

-The SC community is an enthusiastic one that loves talking about cool ideas.
-Unfortunately, tangential discussion often dilutes the thread and makes it hard to actually gauge what the consensus is. **Starting or continuing tangents is disrespectful to the RFC author and is strongly discouraged.**
+- **Stay on topic:** Starting or continuing tangents is disrespectful to the RFC author and is strongly discouraged.
+Unfortunately, tangential discussion often dilutes the thread and makes it hard to actually gauge what the consensus is.
 The purpose of the RFC thread is to reach a conclusion, and any commentary that does not contribute to that is damaging to the RFC process.

-### Civility and respect

-Like all other discussions that happen in the SuperCollider community, RFC discussions are governed by our [Code of Conduct](https://github.com/supercollider/supercollider/blob/develop/CODE_OF_CONDUCT.md).
+- **Civility and respect:** Like all other discussions that happen in the SuperCollider community, RFC discussions are governed by our [Code of Conduct](https://github.com/supercollider/supercollider/blob/develop/CODE_OF_CONDUCT.md).
 Creating an RFC is a laborious project.
 Commenting on an RFC should be done with respect and empathy for the hard work that the author has put into it.

-### Avoid scope creep

-You should make suggestions on how the RFC can be revised or expanded.
-But be careful not to expand it too much and develop it into something far more ambitious than was originally intended.
+- **Avoid scope creep:** You should make suggestions on how the RFC can be revised or expanded, but be careful not to expand it too much and develop it into something far more ambitious than was originally intended.

-### Meetings are great

-Whether you're authoring or discussing an RFC, scheduling Skype meetings with others involved is a really great way to move it forward.

 ## Finalizing an RFC

-When it appears that most open questions in the discussion have been resolved and addressed in the RFC's text, a motion for a Final Comment Period may be made.
-A Final Comment Period lasts 14 days.
-If no major new developments occur, the RFC is marked as **passed** or **rejected**.
-The motion for the Final Comment Period may be made by anyone who was involved in the discussion.

-## Implementing a passed RFC
+When the RFC seems ready to conclude, anyone may make a motion for a Final Comment Period.
+The Final Comment Period lasts 14 days, and has a *disposition* to either **pass** or **reject**.

+When should the Final Comment Period start?
+There doesn't need to be a consensus with everyone involved (which is usually impossible), but the RFC should be in a state where the author feels that its writing effort is complete, the arguments have been clearly articlated, discussions are resolved and drawbacks acknowledged in the RFC's text, and there isn't a strong consensus *against* the disposition.

+Sometimes, RFCs can reach points of disagreement where no clear consensus is in sight.
+Unfortunately, there is no way that this RFC process can solve such issues, and these have to be handled on a case-by-case basis.

+If no important developments occur during this time frame, someone with write access merges (for passed RFCs) or closes (for rejected RFCs) the RFC PR.

+At any point, the RFC author can also choose to **withdraw** an RFC with no 14-day grace period necessary.

 Implementation of an RFC can start before, during, or after it has been approved.
-In fact, if you propose an RFC, you don't need to be the person to implement it.
-However, usually the implementer is the same person as the RFC author.
+In fact, if you propose an RFC, you don't need to be the person to implement it, but usually the implementer is the same person as the RFC author.

+## About the RFC process

+This isn't a legal document, and you shouldn't spend a lot of time analyzing its wording.
+This process is intentionally quite informal and subjective.
+Situations will come up that may not have been anticipated by this article, and they should be handled on a case-by-case basis.

+If something is ambiguous in this article, that means it left up to the discussion.
+If something is a *persistent* cause of ambiguity and confusion, then it may be wise to amend the RFC process itself for clarification.